HSLdevcom/transitdata/README.md

 #### Transitdata output

-- MQTT Broker cmqttdv.cinfra.fi: vehicle position in gtfs format (HSL displays at stops)
+- MQTT Broker cmqttdv.cinfra.fi: vehicle position in GTFS-RT format (HSL displays at stops)
-- Azure storage -> Google maps: vehicle position, trips in gtfs format
+- Azure storage -> Google maps: vehicle position, trips in GTFS-RT format
-- MQTT Broker mqtt.cinfra.fi -> Reittiopas.fi: stop estimates in gtfs
+- MQTT Broker pred.rt.hsl.fi -> Reittiopas.fi: stop estimates in GTFS-RT format
+  - **Note:** this MQTT broker is intended to be used by HSL systems only.
+Its functionality can be changed without a notice and there is no guarantee that it will work for third-party applications.
-- Graylog server: logs from all the microservices
+- Graylog server: logs from all the microservices.

 ### Transitlog